-Whole school training on Safeguarding and Child Protection will be organised for staff and governors at least every two years and will comply with the prevailing arrangements agreed by the Local Authority and Tees Valley Safeguarding Children Board and will, in part, include training on extremism and radicalisation and its safeguarding implications.
+Whole school training on Safeguarding and Child Protection will be organised for staff and governors at least every two years (with refresher information annually) and will comply with the prevailing arrangements agreed by the Local Authority and Tees Valley Safeguarding Children Board and will, in part, include training on extremism and radicalisation and its safeguarding implications.
+The most recent training for whole staff was Wrap 3 PREVENT, 9th November 2016, FGM training September 2017, CP incl CSE January 2018.

-The Designated Safeguarding Officer and Deputy Leads will attend training courses as necessary and the appropriate inter-agency training organised by the Tees Valley Safeguarding Children Board at least every two years, again this will include training on extremism and radicalisation and its safeguarding implications.
+The Designated Safeguarding Officer and Deputy Leads will attend training courses as necessary and the appropriate inter-agency training organised by the Safeguarding First Ltd at least every two years, again this will include training on extremism and radicalisation and its safeguarding implications.

 Online training through CHANNEL (a voluntary Government-funded Programme) or similar programme, will be completed by all staff and Governors at least once every two years.
+(Scheduled 14th November 2018)